-If you entered your temporary PIN and it did not work, the temporary PIN may have expired.
+If you entered your temporary PIN and it did not work, the temporary PIN may have expired or has already been used and a new request is required.
 A PIN sent via your landline phone expires in 7 days.
 A PIN sent via US Mail expires in 30 days.
 To request a new PIN, visit My Verizon and request a new temporary PIN.

 If you continue to have trouble with your PIN, contact us for additional help.